 Open-ended toys (or open toys) tend to get the most play.
 These are toys that promote physical, creative, and/or imaginative play.
 They are versatile, meaning they can be played with in a variety of ways by kids of different ages.
 Climbing structures, costumes, balls, Play-Doh, art supplies, classic LEGOs and blocks are all examples of open-ended toys.

-Gather all toys in a specific category into one room.
-If you have a lot of toys or just want to break it up, tackle one category at a time.
+Gather all toys in a specific category in one room.
+If you have a lot of toys or just want to break them up, tackle one category at a time.
 These are the major categories you’ll want to hit:

 - Dolls and stuffed animals: Barbies, baby dolls, doll accessories, and plush toys